Awards

 Frank O’Connor International Short Story Fellowship

 The Frank O’Connor International Short Story Fellowship is made possible through the very generous sponsorship of Cork City Council.
-The fellowship follows on from the Frank O’Connor International Short Story Award and further demonstrates the commitment of the Munster Literature Centre and Cork City Council to the short story community.
 Named for one of Cork’s most renowned writers, it acknowledges the special place the short story form occupies in the cultural history and contemporary practice of the city.
+The fellow benefits from the prestige of receiving a highly competitive international literary award which will not only allow the candidate to spend three months concentrating on their own work, but also to acquire more experience in the delivery of workshops and mentorships.

-Camilla Grudova, the 2024 recipient of the Frank O’Connor International Short Story Fellowship will read at the festival on Wednesday 16th October.
+Laura Jean McKay, the 2025 recipient of the Frank O’Connor International Short Story Fellowship, will read at the festival on Wednesday 15th October.